jpsca/writeadoc/docs/content/languages.md

 ```

 /// note | One home page
-You can skip generating a home page for each language, by using the option `skip_home=True`
+You can skip generating a home page for each language by using the option `skip_home=True`
 in each language instance.
 ///